About USC Gould

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 - WORKSHOPS AND CONFERENCES

-Prof. Nabel attended the University of California, Santa Barbara, where he received a B.A. in Global Studies and graduated with high honors.
-Prof. Nabel received his J.D. from USC Gould School of Law and is an alumnus of the Intellectual Property & Technology Clinic.
-After graduating from USC Gould, Prof. Nabel practiced law at Greenberg Glusker Fields Claman & Machtinger, LLP in Century City.
-While in private practice, Prof. Nabel successfully litigated dozens of cases and counseled clients on a wide range of topics, including real estate, business and intellectual property.
-He also published more than fifty articles in the Daily Journal and other trade publications.
+Dan Nabel currently practices law in-house at Riot Games.
+He teaches “Video Game Law” at the USC Gould School of Law and co-authored Video Game Law in a Nutshell (West Academic, 2018).
+Nabel began his career as a litigator at Greenberg Glusker Fields Claman & Machtinger, LLP in Century City.
+While in private practice, Nabel successfully litigated dozens of cases and counseled clients on a wide range of topics, including real estate, business and intellectual property.
+He also published more than 50 articles in the Daily Journal and other trade publications.

-Prof. Nabel has a strong commitment to public interest work.
-He has provided pro bono legal services to numerous clients of the Alliance for Children’s Rights and Public Counsel.
-Prof. Nabel also serves as a Director for CASA of Los Angeles — an organization dedicated to improving the lives of neglected and abused foster children with trained volunteer advocates.
+Nabel serves as a Trustee for the Los Angeles Copyright Society and has a strong commitment to public interest work.
+He has provided pro bono legal services to numerous clients of the Alliance for Children’s Rights and Public Counsel in adoption, immigration, fraud and elder abuse cases.
+Nabel also serves as chair of the advisory council for CASA of Los Angeles — an organization dedicated to improving the lives of neglected and abused foster children with trained volunteer advocates.

 FACULTY IN THE NEWS

 Jonathan Handel was quoted on Pete Davidson's nondisclosure agreement for attending his comedy shows, barring the audience from speaking about his shows.
 Handel mentioned that successfully suing a random fan for $1 million would be nearly impossible.
 “The optics of going to court and suing one of your fans is really pretty ugly,” Handel said.
 “It would be foolish to do that.”